 7. Old Housing

 To give you a bit of context on the town’s origins, “Danbury, in Fairfield County, is located in southwest Connecticut, on the Still River.
-It was named in 1687, incorporated in 1702, and chartered as a city in 1889… Today, Danbury makes electronic equipment, machinery, and furniture and is home to Western Connecticut State University.” (sourceOpens in a new tab.)
+It was named in 1687, incorporated in 1702, and chartered as a city in 1889… Today, Danbury makes electronic equipment, machinery, and furniture and is home to Western Connecticut State University.” (source)

 While houses from the 1600s aren’t still in major use, many of the houses in the central part of Danbury are still quite old!
 If you are looking for newer housing, you will find yourself moving in on the outskirts of town, or moving into one of the apartment complexes that have been moving into the area.